-COURSE OBJECTIVES CS01: To make students understand basics of Income sources.
-CS02: To make students understand basics of Income Tax.
-CS03: To impart basic knowledge on tax planning.
-CS04: To impart basic knowledge on assessment.
-CS05: To give basic knowledge about House Property.
-COURSE OUTCOMES C01: Students will be able to understand the sources of Income.
-C02: Students will be able to understand the types of Assesses.
-C03: Students will be able to compute Income from Salaries.
-C04: Students will be able to understand the significance of savings.
-C05: Students will be able to apply decision making skills.
+- To make students understand basics of Income sources. - To make students understand basics of Income Tax. - To impart basic knowledge on tax planning. - To impart basic knowledge on assessment. - To give basic knowledge about House Property.

+CO1: Show the ability to understand the sources of income.

+CO2: Be able to understand the types of assesses.

+CO3: Exhibit the skills to compute Income from Salaries.

+CO4: Be able to understand the significance of savings.

+CO5: Demonstrate effective decision making skills.